asifsamir/TransLocator/README.md

    - `fixed_files`: Files in which the bug was fixed as a json array.

+## Pre-requisites
+   The following are the pre-requisites for the project:
+   * Python 3.10
+   * Elasticsearch
+   * NVIDIA CUDA enabled GPU
+   * Required Python Packages

 ## Installing Required Packages

 ### Python 3.10:
+> We recommend using a virtual environment to install the packages and run the application.
+> Learn to use a virtual environment [here](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/).

 #### Windows: